Midline venous catheters - infants

 - Breaking of the catheter inside the vein (very rare).

-Centers for Disease Control and Prevention website.
-Guidelines for the prevention of intravascular catheter-related infections (2011).
+Centers for Disease Control and Prevention.
+Summary of recommendations: guidelines for the prevention of intravascular catheter-related infections (2011).

 Chenoweth KB, Guo J-W, Chan B. The extended dwell peripheral intravenous catheter is an alternative method of NICU intravenous access.
 Adv Neonatal Care.
 2018;18(4):295-301.
 PMID: 29847401